gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Custom source sets are now imported into Eclipse automatically and no longer require manual configuration in the build.

+## Composite build improvements

+### Executing tasks from an included build

+This version of Gradle allows users to execute tasks from included builds from the command line with the usual notation.
+For example, if the build defines `my-other-project` as an included build, and `my-another-project` has a subproject `sub` with a task `foo`, then you can execute `foo` with the following command:

+    gradle :my-other-project:sub:foo

+Note, that Gradle does not allow launching multiple task from included builds with the same name.
+So, if you run `gradle build`, the `build` tasks from the included builds won't be executed.
+More precisely, tasks from included builds can be only addressed with qualified paths (i.e. with the leading colon character).

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.